myleslinder/myplanetdigital/src/documents/people/Jacques_Ramphal.html.md

 role: "Creative Rep"
 tagList: ["people"]
 skill: "Visual Interface Design, Print"
-quote: "You're only as good as your last haircut"
+summary: "You're only as good as your last haircut"
 coverImageUrl: ""
-authorImageUrl: "/images/avatar/Jacques_Ramphal.png"
+authorImageUrl: "/images/avatar/jacques-r.jpg"
 twitter: "https://twitter.com/jacquesramphal"
 dribbble: "http://dribbble.com/jacquesramphal"
 linkedin: "http://www.linkedin.com/in/jacquesramphal"
 github:
-layout: default
+layout: employee
 color: "black"
 ---

-## Who I Am
+## Who I am

 Born in Jamaica, Jacques Ramphal has worked in the West Indies in print and advertising.
 In 2009, he moved to Toronto to study Graphic Design at OCAD U. He has been living and breathing Myplanet since graduating from the Fellowship program in early 2013.